Honda stuns Paris motor show with new Type R hot hatch, coming in 2017

 What is it?

-An estate version of the European Car of the Year, the Peugeot 308.
+An estate version of a former European Car of the Year, the Peugeot 308.
 Now, the 308 hatch isn’t a total stand-out in our rankings, but the estate has a trick or two up its sleeve.
 It’s built on a stretched wheelbase.
 The back seat is moved aft to use up some of that stretch, and the rest is given over to the boot.
 More rear overhang than the hatch gives a further elongation of the boot.

 See the hatchback’s page, basically.
 In theory a wheelbase stretch would make the ride more placid but the handling slightly less reactive.
 But you’d have to be driving them back-to-back over a tricky road before you noticed.
 So you’ve got a car with fairy keen responses, reassuring yet quite amusing reactions when you push it through a bend, and a decently supple ride.